 MC: If a student does receive a full-ride scholarship, what does it pay for?

-RH: A full-ride usually includes funds for tuition, fees, room, board, and books.
+RH: A full-ride usually includes funds for tuition, fees, food, housing, and books.
 In the last 2-3 years, NCAA has been letting the Power Five conference athletes also receive a small additional stipend to pay for transportation and personal expenses.
 The full amount of the scholarship must fit within that school's Cost of Attendance.

 MC: How many athletic scholarships can schools award?